nkarumanchi27/cicdpipeline2multibr/README.md

 # CI/CD Pipeline workflow

-1. Create a multibranch pipeline job on to your Jenkins server instance.
+1. Create a multibranch pipeline job on to the Jenkins server instance.
     - Branch source: Git, project repository: This repository URL, credentials: GitHub credentials.
     - Build configuration Mode: by Jenkinsfile, Script path: Jenkinsfile.
     - Scan multibranch pipeline Triggers: Scan by webhook.
-2. Program the GitHub Webhook with the Jenkins URL ex: "JENKINS_URL/multibranch-webhook-trigger/invoke?token=[Trigger token]" to push repo/branch changes notifications payloads to jenkins server.
+2. Program the GitHub Webhook with the Jenkins URL ex: "JENKINS_URL/multibranch-webhook-trigger/invoke?token=[Trigger token]" to push repo/branch changes notifications payloads to Jenkins server.
 3. Add the necessary branch protections to your GitHub repository.
-Current implementation require a pull request for merging branches with at least 1 approval to merge.
+The Current implementation requires a pull request for merging branches with at least 1 approval to merge.
 4. Prepare both the Stage and production GKE clusters, Docker machine, Jenkins to Docker integration.
 5. To trigger a CI/CD pipeline, clone this repository onto your local, make some changes onto the files from "stage" branch and commit.
 Ex: You can Edit the "hello world" text from the application or can edit something on this readme file.
 6. Above step will trigger a CI/CD pipeline run on the "stage" branch in Jenkins, which will pull the source code from GitHub, build a docker image, push the docker image onto Docker Hub, finally deploy the built docker image onto the GKE Stage cluster.